 After all, it’s not all about sex.
 There are many other ways to fulfill your intimacy needs physically and emotionally.

-And it would be safe to say that if you have sex once a month or 2 times a day with your spouse, it doesn’t make your relationships better or worse.
-If it 100% works for you both, you’ve found your ideal amount, whatever the average is.
-If not, you should work on the problem.
+And it would be safe to say that if you have sex once a month or 2 times a day with your partner, it doesn’t make your relationship better or worse.
+If it 100% works for you both, you’ve found your ideal frequency, whatever the average is.
+If not, there are ways to work on the problem.

 Yes.
 Understanding that sex is a natural and important part of our life and well-being is one of the aspects of sexual health.
 Sexual health goes far beyond just sexual behavior and satisfaction.